brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] The event 'Brainworxx\Krexx\Analyse\Callback\Analyse\Objects\DebugMethods::callMe::start' was called too late.
     - [Bugfix] Make use of the internal error callback in the string encoding class.
     - [Bugfix] Add the missing "Line no." to the translation.
-    - [Bugfix] Added missing return types to the return type whitelist in the ReturnType comment analysis.
+    - [Bugfix] Added missing return types to the return type whitelist in the return type comment analysis.
     - [Bugfix] Added missing types to the blacklist of none namespaces declaration types.
     - [Bugfix] Added a missing entry in the language files.
     - [Bugfix] Added missing translations for the setting.